manuvn/sigma-delta-neural-networks/Cortex.md

 ### For a in-memory neuromorphic system,
 - Energy cost grows as O(n) for neurons.
 - For memory.
--- Current model analog memory access is very cheap.
+  - Current model analog memory access is very cheap.
--- A single "bit" read with a 100 ns pulse costs = 1e-9 * 1e-7 ~ 0.1 fJ.
+  - A single "bit" read with a 100 ns pulse costs = 1e-9 * 1e-7 ~ 0.1 fJ.
--- Matrix multiplication cost is also covered by the memory read cost.
+  - Matrix multiplication cost is also covered by the memory read cost.
--- Therefore, cost of computation in case of neuromorphic memory is also O(n^2), but scaled by a factor that is about 10000.
+  - Therefore, cost of computation in case of neuromorphic memory is also O(n^2), but scaled by a factor that is about 10000.
--- Moreover, the matrix multiplication cost is also eliminated.
+  - Moreover, the matrix multiplication cost is also eliminated.
--- Per spike cost for the neuron is 10 pJ.
-Lowering this is key.
+  - Per spike cost for the neuron is 10 pJ in the current 180 nm, 1.8V implementation.
+How to lower it further?
+      - Technology scaling
+      - Cut Vdd to 1V or lower.